tencentyun/qcloud-documents/product/计算与网络/私有网络/最佳实践/VPC内通过keepalived搭建高可用主备集群_intl.md

 ## Procedure Overview
 1. Apply for a VIP, which can only be migrated within a subnet (the master and slave servers must be in the same subnet).
 2. Install and configure keepalived (**Version 1.3.5 or above**) on master and slave servers, and modify the configuration files. **If the primary IPs of the local master and slave devices are only private IPs, modify the SDK host by following step 9**.
-3. Edit the notify mechanism that employs keepalived, and use notify_action.sh and vip.py to call the cloud API for master/slave switchover.
+3. Edit the notify mechanism that employs keepalived, and use notify_action.sh and vip.py to call the cloud API for simple logging.
 4. Edit the track_script mechanism that employs keepalived, and use check_self.sh and vip.py to periodically check the scripts to improve availability.
 5. **(Optional)** Assign a public IP to the VIP.
 6. Verify whether the switchover between the VIP and the public IP is normal when needed.